Mutiny on the Bounty (1962 film): Plot

-In the year 1787, the Bounty sets sail from Britain for Tahiti under the command of Captain William Bligh.
-His mission is to collect a shipload of breadfruit saplings and transport them to Jamaica.
-The government hopes the plants will thrive and provide a cheap source of food for the slaves.
+In 1787, the HMS Bounty sets sail from England for Tahiti under the command of William Bligh.
+His mission is to collect a shipload of breadfruit saplings and transport them to Jamaica, in the hopes that they can be used as cheap food for plantation slaves.
+Bligh is an experienced seaman and a competent officer, but also arrogant, dismissive of his green crew, and eager to complete the unpleasant voyage as quickly as possible.

-The voyage gets off to a difficult start with the discovery that some cheese is missing.
-Seaman John Mills accuses Bligh, the true pilferer, and Bligh has Mills brutally flogged for showing contempt to his superior officer, to the disgust of his second-in-command, First Lieutenant Fletcher Christian.
+The voyage gets off to a difficult start when a sailor, John Mills, is severely flogged for accusing Bligh of stealing cheese from the ship's stores to the disgust of Acting Lieutenant Fletcher Christian.
 Bligh tries to reach Tahiti sooner by attempting the shorter westbound route around Cape Horn.
 The strategy fails and the Bounty backtracks eastward, costing the mission much precious time.
-Singlemindedly, Bligh makes up the lost time by pushing the crew harder and cutting their rations.
+Bligh blames the men, cutting their rations and working them even harder.

-When the Bounty reaches her destination, the crew revels in the easygoing life of the tropical paradise – and in the free-love philosophies of the Tahitian women.
+When the Bounty reaches her destination, the crew revels in the easygoing life of the tropical paradise – and in the free-love practices of the Tahitian women.
 Christian himself is smitten with Maimiti, daughter of the Tahitian king.
-Bligh's agitation is further fueled by the fact that the dormancy period of the breadfruit means more months of delay until the plants can be potted.
-As departure day nears, three men, including seaman Mills, attempt to desert but are caught by Christian and clapped in irons by Bligh.
+Bligh's agitation is further fueled by learning that the dormancy period of the breadfruit means more wasted months until the plants can be potted.
+As departure day nears, three men, including Mills, attempt to desert but are caught by Christian and clapped in irons by Bligh.

-On the voyage to Jamaica, Bligh attempts to bring back twice the number of breadfruit plants to atone his tardiness, and reduce the water rations of the crew to water the extra plants.
-One member of the crew falls from the rigging to his death while attempting to retrieve the drinking ladle, as the other assaults Bligh and is fatally keelhauled.
-Mills taunts Christian after each death, trying to egg him on to challenge Bligh.
-When a crewman becomes gravely ill from drinking seawater, Christian attempts to give him fresh water, in violation of the Captain's orders.
-Bligh strikes Christian when he ignores his second order to stop.
-In response, Christian strikes Bligh.
-Bligh informs Christian that he will hang for his actions when they reach port.
+Bligh decides to take twice as many plants as planned for, ordering the crew to be allotted less water so they can be watered properly.
+A thirst-stricken crewmember falls to his death, and his mate is fatally keelhauled for striking Bligh in anger.
+Mills taunts Christian, trying to egg him on to challenge Bligh.
+When a third man becomes gravely ill from drinking seawater, Christian attempts to give him fresh water in violation of the Captain's orders.
+Bligh beats Christian when he ignores his second order to stop.
+In response, Christian backhands Bligh.
+Bligh informs Christian that he will be tried and likely hanged when they reach port.